moding-il/bizdoc.core/README.md

 }
 ```

 > The implementation of the QueryAsync should be able to handle different Axis values, including range, arrays and patterns.
-Use the CubeService.FormatAxisPhrase() method.
+Use the CubeService.FormatAxisPhrase() method to build an SQL phrase that supports all patterns.

 #### Querying